wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/get-started-with-flow/includes/2-flow-create-first.md

     ![Flow successful](../media/flow-successful.png)

-    In this cae, all parts of the flow were successful.
+    In this case, all parts of the flow were successful.

     ![Run history](../media/run-history.png)